antublue/test-engine/MANUAL.md

 - `public` and `protected` methods are supported for `@TestEngine.X` annotations.

-- By default, methods are executed in alphabetical order based on class/method name, regardless of where they are declared (class or superclasses.)
+- By default, methods are executed in alphabetical order based on class/method name, with respect to location (superclass / subclass.)

 - `@TestEngine.Order` can be used to control test class order / test method order of execution.